 15. Museum of Contemporary Art San Diego – Downtown

 The Museum of Contemporary Art San Diego (MCASD) offers a variety of exhibitions throughout the year, including works from local artists as well as international artists who make their way out west to be featured at MCASD.

 On top of this, they also host numerous events such as film screenings and performances by musicians who will blow your mind!
-If you’re interested in learning more about art history then check out one of their educational programs; there might even be something going on during your trip.
+If you’re interested in learning more about art history, check out one of their educational programs; something might happen during your trip.

-Visitors have raved about how much fun this museum is – aside from being able “to walk around freely” without feeling crowded like other major attractions tend to do, the Museum of Contemporary Art San Diego provides an experience that is entirely different from anything else.
+Visitors have raved about how much fun this museum is – aside from being able “to walk around freely” without feeling crowded like other major attractions tend to do, the Museum of Contemporary Art San Diego provides an entirely different experience.